Ernst Cassirer: Biography

 Politically, Cassirer supported the liberal German Democratic Party (DDP).
 After working for many years as a Privatdozent at the Friedrich Wilhelm University in Berlin, Cassirer was elected in 1919 to the philosophy chair at the newly founded University of Hamburg, where he lectured until 1933, supervising amongst others the doctoral theses of Joachim Ritter and Leo Strauss.

 On 30 January 1933, the Nazi Regime came to power.
-Cassirer left Germany on 12 March 1933 - one week after the first Reichstagswahl under that Regime - because he was Jewish.
+Cassirer left Germany on 12 March 1933 – one week after the first Reichstagswahl under that Regime – because he was Jewish.

-After leaving Germany he taught for a couple of years at the University of Oxford, before becoming a professor at Gothenburg University.
+After leaving Germany he taught for a couple of years at the University of Oxford, before becoming a professor at University of Gothenburg.
 When Cassirer considered Sweden too unsafe, he applied for a post at Harvard University, but was rejected because thirty years earlier he had rejected a job offer from them.
 In 1941 he became a visiting professor at Yale University, then moved to Columbia University in New York City, where he lectured from 1943 until his death in 1945.

 Cassirer died of a heart attack in April 1945 in New York City.
 The young rabbi Arthur Hertzberg, who was a student of Cassirer's at Columbia University, conducted the funeral service.
-His grave is located in Westwood, New Jersey, on the Cedar Park Beth-El Cemeteries in the graves of the Congregation Habonim.
+His grave is located in Westwood, New Jersey, on the Cedar Park Beth–El Cemeteries in the graves of the Congregation Habonim.
 His son, Heinz Cassirer, was also a Kantian scholar.

 Other members of his prominent family included the neurologist Richard Cassirer, the publisher and gallery owner Bruno Cassirer and the art dealer and editor Paul Cassirer.